xdevplatform/open-evolution/000-synchronize-twitter-topics-with-context-annotations.md

 Since it's not available as an entity on the API, the only straightforward way is to scrape the ["Viral Tweets" Topic page](https://twitter.com/i/topics/1284234742661963776), which only displays around 60 said tweets at a time.

-Another solution is to keep retrieving random tweets and filtering myself those that I consider to be viral.
+Another solution is to keep retrieving random tweets and filtering those that I consider to be viral.
 But this will not get as good nor as many results as the ones found on the "Viral Tweets" Topic page, and will quickly hit the API rate limit before retrieving a good amount of them.